Collaboratively Connecting Ecological and Social Well-Being at Bruce Vento Elementary

 Located in Saint Paul’s Payne-Phalen neighborhood, a primary and longstanding issue facing the Bruce Vento community is the generational impact of disinvestment spurred by heavy redlining in the 1960s.
 Other community challenges include increased mental health struggles, as well as general health challenges.

-While conducting a feasibility study in 2017 to determine whether to remodel the existing space or build a new school entirely (and whether it was possible to keep the existing school open during construction), Cuningham learned that a significant portion of Bruce Vento’s students were coming to school with trauma.
+While conducting a feasibility study in 2017 to determine whether to remodel the existing space or build a new school entirely (and whether it was possible to keep the existing school open during construction), Cuningham learned that a portion of Bruce Vento’s students were coming to school with trauma.
 When these issues were intensified by the COVID-19 pandemic, it became clear that our approach to planning the new school needed to reframe regenerative design as a means to meet both the ecological and social well-being needs of students, teachers, and community members.

 Workshop Details